lnurl/luds/XX.md

 and no screen, where a lost or stolen device could otherwise be drained without the owner's knowledge.

-This extension is **fully backward-compatible**: wallets that do not implement `pinLimit` simply ignore the field and proceed as defined in LUD-03.
+**For services:** `pinLimit` is optional to deploy.
+Services that do not set it behave exactly as defined in LUD-03.

+**For wallets:** If `pinLimit` is present in the response and `amount >= pinLimit`, PIN entry is **mandatory**.
+A wallet or terminal that does not support PIN entry will send the callback without a `pin` parameter — the `SERVICE` MUST reject that request.
+There is no fallback or bypass once the threshold is met.

 ---